An Automated Theorem Proving Framework for Information-Theoretic Results: Existential Information Predicate and Simplification of Rate Regions

 An EII can be stated using EIPs:

-Note that the $\mathbf{A}$ in the above expression has width $2^{n}-1$, and hence $\mathrm{EIP}(X^{n},\mathbf{A}):\mathbf{A}\vec{H}(X^{n})\succeq0$ does not involve any auxiliary.
-In general, implication between EIPs in the form $\forall X^{n}:\,\mathrm{EIP}(X^{n},\mathbf{A})\to\mathrm{EIP}(X^{n},\mathbf{B})$ (where $\mathbf{A}$ can have width larger than $2^{n}-1$) may not have an equivalent EII, though we have the following sufficient EII: for any $n,l,k\ge0$, $\mathbf{A}\in\mathbb{R}^{m_{\mathbf{A}}\times(2^{n+l}-1)}$, $\mathbf{B}\in\mathbb{R}^{m_{\mathbf{A}}\times(2^{n+k}-1)}$, we have
+Note that the $\mathbf{A}$ in the above expression has width $2^{n}-1$, and hence $\mathrm{EIP}_{\mathbf{A}}(X^{n}):\mathbf{A}\mathbf{h}(X^{n})\succeq0$ does not involve any auxiliary.
+In general, implication between EIPs in the form $\forall X^{n}:\,\mathrm{EIP}_{\mathbf{A}}(X^{n})\to\mathrm{EIP}_{\mathbf{B}}(X^{n})$ (where $\mathbf{A}$ can have width larger than $2^{n}-1$) may not have an equivalent EII, though we have the following sufficient EII: for any $n,l,k\ge0$, $\mathbf{A}\in\mathbb{R}^{m_{\mathbf{A}}\times(2^{n+l}-1)}$, $\mathbf{B}\in\mathbb{R}^{m_{\mathbf{A}}\times(2^{n+k}-1)}$, we have

-Therefore, implications between EIPs may be checked using algorithms for proving EIIs (applied on the EII in the first line in the above equation) discussed in the previous sections.
-This is useful for deciding whether a rate region is included in another rate region.
+Therefore, implications between EIPs may be checked using algorithms for proving EIIs (applied on the EII in the line \eqref{eq:eip_impl0}) discussed in the previous sections.
+This is useful for deciding whether a rate region is included in (i.e., is an inner bound of) another rate region.